BlueHat358/netspeed-vnstat-widget/README.md

 - Added configurable command launcher
 - Updated and adjusted Plasma 6 packaging and metadata

-This project is licensed under the GNU General Public License version 2 or later.
+This project is licensed under the GNU General Public License version 2

 See [`LICENSE`](./LICENSE) for the full GPLv2 license text.